luxplanjay/gulp-boilerplate/README.md

 ## Warning

-* If you are a Linux user, please execute this command in your terminal
+* If you are a Linux user please execute this command in your terminal

   **sudo apt-get install gcc g++ make**

-* If you are a Windows user, please execute this command in your terminal
+* If you are a Windows user please execute this command in your terminal

   **npm install --global --production windows-build-tools**